getsentry/sentry-javascript/docs/commit-issue-pr-guidelines.md

 ## Backporting PRs/Commits

-If you want to backport a release to a previous major version, make sure to reflect this in the PR/commit title.
+If you want to backport a commit to a previous major version, make sure to reflect this in the PR/commit title.
 The name should have the backported major as a scope prefix.
 For example:

 ```